tarwn/lessthandot-hugo/blogs/content/posts/2010-09-02-sql-server-types-numeric-vs-int.md

 SELECT @Junk = Num/CAST(@Int as numeric(7,0)) FROM NumberNumericTest n;
 SELECT DateDiff(Millisecond, @Start, GetDate());
 ```
-Initially I compared the execution plans and didn&#8217;t see much difference, but after some modifications (thanks George!) and additions we can see the differences between a number of different situations.
+Initially I compared the execution plans and didn't see much difference, but after some modifications (thanks George!) and additions we can see the differences between a number of different situations.

 Sample Results: